numpy/numpy/doc/source/user/how-to-verify-bug.rst

     >>> np.polymul(a.astype(np.complex64), z.astype(np.complex64)).dtype
     dtype('complex64')

+Note that the correct ``dtype`` is now returned even when the zero array is one of the arguments to `np.polymul`.

 ******************************************************************************
-5. What to do next
+5. Support the NumPy development community by verifying and fixing bugs
 ******************************************************************************

 Go to the `NumPy GitHub issues page <https://github.com/numpy/numpy/issues>`_ and see if you can confirm the existence of any other bugs.

-If you can, comment on the issue saying so.
-Doing this helps the NumPy developers know if more than one user is experiencing the issue.
+Then comment on the issue to confirm.
+Doing this alerts the NumPy developers that one user is experiencing the issue.